dark logo watermark

 How safe is it to visit Botswana & Zimbabwe?

 Visitors to Botswana & Zimbabwe are held in high regard so you can expect the warmest of welcomes.
-This also means that Botswana & Zimamber are both safe places to travel and the crime rate is low.
-The only real concern to a traveller is petty theft.
+This also means that Botswana & Zimbabwe are both safe places to travel and the crime rate is low.
+The only real concern to a traveler is petty theft.
 We recommend taking the same common sense precautions you would anywhere else – just to be on the safe side!
 Don’t bring valuable things with you unless they are necessary for your trip.
 Keep your money and other valuables in a money belt or pouch under your clothes.
 Lock your bags and luggage, and leave valuable items you don’t need for the day (e.g. passports and credit cards) in the hotel safe.
-It’s also a good idea to take a taxi after dark rather than walking.safe.
+It’s also a good idea to take a taxi after dark rather than walking.

 Do I need a visa to visit Botswana?